-The Law School's Entertainment, Media and Sports Law program is part of Pepperdine's larger network of entertainment and sports programs including the Institute for Entertainment, Media and Culture (iEMC), Sports & Entertainment Law Society (SELS), Palmer Center for Entrepreneurship and the Law, Intellectual Property Student Association and Industry Expert Speaker Series.
+The Law School's Entertainment, Media and Sports Law program is part of Pepperdine's larger network of entertainment and sports programs including the Institute for Entertainment, Media, Sports, and Culture (IEMSC), Sports and Entertainment Law Society (SELS), Palmer Center for Entrepreneurship and the Law, Intellectual Property Student Association and Industry Expert Speaker Series.

 Gain Practical Experience Through Externships

 Pepperdine students have completed externships with the following organizations: William Morris Endeavor, Marvel Studios, St. Louis/Los Angeles Rams, Muse Productions, Warner Brother Records, Charlotte Hornets, The Weinstein Company, Lionsgate Entertainment, Beverly Hills Baseball Council, Red Bull Media House, Activision, Blizzard, Roar, Warner Brother Pictures, SAG-AFTRA, Ticketmaster and more.

 - 1Trimester Abroad

 The expansive course offerings emphasizing issues in entertainment and sports helped me navigate my way to practice areas I was most passionate about.
 I then took afternoon trips to the Malibu beaches in between classes and fell in love.
 There are few choices in life better than the investment into oneself.

 I have a foreign law degree, am I eligible for the LLM at Pepperdine Law?